Shawnee State Forest Backpacking Trail

 After packing up camp, I hit the trail at 7:45 AM and began a huge climb that immediately made my left Achilles sore, and it did not loosen up as I walked.
 The trail was mostly heavy bulldozer trail, but just before reaching the forest, logging opened up excellent views, and there was even a picnic table to enjoy the scenery!

-A picnic table along the trail Is that somewhere to actually site down?!?
+A picnic table along the trail Is that somewhere to actually sit down?!?

 Best view from the actual trail Best view from the actual trail